Surgical operations and procedures statistics

-Cataract surgery (ICD-9-CM codes 13.1-13.8), the extraction of the lens from an eye, was conducted 4.2 million times across the EU Member States (Belgium 2014 data, excluding Greece and the Netherlands; Latvia in-patients only), making this one of the two most common of the surgical operations and procedures presented in this article.
-In Germany, Sweden, Finland, Malta, the Czech Republic, Luxembourg, Estonia, France, Austria and Portugal, cataract surgery was performed 1.0 thousand times or more per 100 000 inhabitants in 2015, while Belgium (2014) and Liechtenstein (2013) also had values over 1.0 thousand per 100 000 inhabitants.
-By contrast, cataract surgery was performed fewer than 300 times per 100 000 inhabitants in Cyprus, Ireland, Slovakia and Latvia (in-patients only); this was also the case in Switzerland and the former Yugoslav Republic of Macedonia.
+Cataract surgery (ICD-9-CM codes 13.1-13.8), the extraction of the lens from an eye, was conducted 4.5 million times in 2016 across the EU Member States (Spain, Malta and Portugal, 2015 data; the Netherlands, 2014 data; excluding Greece; Latvia in-patients only), making this one of the two most common of the surgical operations and procedures presented in this article.
+In 13 of the Member States, cataract surgery was performed 1.0 thousand times or more per 100 000 inhabitants in 2016 (or another recent year — see Figure 1), peaking at 1.4 thousand times per 100 000 inhabitants in Portugal (2015 data).
+By contrast, cataract surgery was performed fewer than 300 times per 100 000 inhabitants in Cyprus, Ireland, Slovakia and Latvia (in-patients only); this was also the case in Switzerland.

-Other common procedures include diagnostic bronchoscopies (an examination of the throat, larynx , trachea and lower airways) with or without a biopsy (ICD-9-CM codes 33.21-33.24 and 33.27) and transluminal coronary angioplasties (the opening up of blocked coronary arteries; ICD-9-CM codes 36.01, 36.02 and 36.05).
+Other common procedures include diagnostic bronchoscopies (an examination of the throat, larynx, trachea and lower airways) with or without a biopsy (ICD-9-CM codes 33.21-33.24 and 33.27) and transluminal coronary angioplasties (the opening up of blocked coronary arteries; ICD-9-CM codes 36.01, 36.02 and 36.05).
 The frequency of diagnostic bronchoscopies in 2015 reached 607 per 100 000 inhabitants in Latvia (in-patients only) and 588 per 100 000 inhabitants in Croatia while it was above 400 per 100 000 inhabitants in Germany.
-Among the remaining EU Member States for which data are available the frequency was in the range of 82-307 per 100 000 inhabitants, with Malta, Finland and Cyprus below this range.
-In 2015, transluminal coronary angioplasties were most common in Germany where they were performed on average 393 times per 100 000 inhabitants.
-They were conducted between 190 and 315 times per 100 000 inhabitants in most of the remaining Member States for which data are available, with Luxembourg, Cyprus, Ireland, the United Kingdom, Spain (2015 data), Ireland, Portugal (2015 data) and Romania below this range.
+Among the remaining EU Member States for which data are available the frequency was in the range of 80-307 per 100 000 inhabitants, with Malta, Finland and Cyprus below this range.
+In 2016, transluminal coronary angioplasties were most common in Germany and Croatia where they were performed on average 406 and 354 times per 100 000 inhabitants respectively.
+They were conducted between 195 and 285 times per 100 000 inhabitants in most of the remaining Member States for which data are available, with Finland, Cyprus, the United Kingdom, Spain (2015 data), Ireland, Portugal (2015 data) and Romania below this range.

 In general, the frequency of appendectomies (removal of an (infected) appendix; ICD-9-CM codes 47.0 and 47.1) varied less between the EU Member States than did other procedures presented in Tables 1 and 2.
-Nevertheless, the frequency of laparoscopic appendectomies (in other words, keyhole surgery to remove the infected appendix) was notably higher in Germany, Belgium (2014 data), Ireland and Denmark than in the other EU Member States, while it was lowest in Cyprus.
-The share of appendectomies that were performed laparoscopically varied greatly, from around 10 % of the total number of these procedures in Romania, and less than three quarters in most Member States, to more than four fifths in Germany, Belgium (2014 data) and Denmark.
+Nevertheless, the frequency of laparoscopic appendectomies in 2016 was notably higher in Germany, Belgium, Ireland and Denmark than in the other EU Member States, while it was lowest in Cyprus.
+The share of appendectomies that were performed laparoscopically varied greatly, from around 12 % of the total number of these procedures in Romania, and less than three quarters in most Member States, to 77 % in Ireland and more than four fifths in France, Germany and Belgium, peaking in Denmark at 90 %.
 By contrast, the vast majority of cholecystectomies (removal of the gall bladder; ICD-9-CM codes 51.22 and 51.23) were performed laparoscopically, their share in 2016 ranging from 73 % in Latvia (in-patients only) to 93 % in Denmark.

-Other common procedures performed within the EU included repairs of inguinal hernias (ICD-9-CM codes 53.0 and 53.1) and hysterectomies (the removal of all or part of the uterus; ICD-9-CM codes 68.3-68.7 and 68.9).
-Repairs of inguinal hernia (which involves covering the hernia defect with mesh from within the abdomen in order to patch it) were typically undertaken between 150 and 240 times per 100 000 inhabitants in 2015, with Austria and Malta reporting higher frequencies and the United Kingdom, Romania, Cyprus and Ireland lower frequencies.
-In Germany, a majority (58 %) of these repairs were undertaken laparoscopically, with this share dropping below 47 % in all of the remaining EU Member States for which data are available this share was below 50 %; the share was below 10 % in nine of the EU Member States and below 5 % in Spain (2015 data), Italy and Portugal (2015 data).
-Hysterectomies were most frequently performed in Lithuania (151 per 100 000 inhabitants), while they were least common in Denmark (13 per 100 000 inhabitants).
-More than half of all hysterectomies in Finland, Poland, the Czech Republic and Estonia were performed laparoscopically, while the share was between one third and two fifths in the Netherlands (2014 data), Austria, France, Lithuania and Germany.
+Other common procedures performed within the EU included repairs of inguinal hernias (covering the hernia defect with mesh from within the abdomen in order to patch it; ICD-9-CM codes 53.0 and 53.1) and hysterectomies (the removal of all or part of the uterus; ICD-9-CM codes 68.3-68.7 and 68.9).
+Repairs of inguinal hernia were typically undertaken between 150 and 250 times per 100 000 inhabitants in 2016, with Austria and Malta (2015 data) reporting higher frequencies and the United Kingdom, Romania, Cyprus and Ireland lower frequencies.
+In Germany, a majority (60 %) of these repairs were undertaken laparoscopically, as were half (50 %) of these operations in Belgium.
+In all of the remaining EU Member States for which data are available this share was below 50 %; the share was below 10 % in eight of the EU Member States and below 5 % in Spain (2015 data), Italy and Portugal (2015 data).
+Hysterectomies were most frequently performed in 2016 in Czechia (157 per 100 000 inhabitants), while they were least common in Denmark (10 per 100 000 inhabitants).
+More than half of all hysterectomies in Finland, Poland, Czechia, Slovakia, Estonia and Belgium were performed laparoscopically, while the share was between one third and two fifths in the Netherlands (2014 data), Austria, France, Lithuania and Germany.
 Elsewhere lower shares were recorded, most notably in Croatia and Malta (2015 data) where 9 % of hysterectomies were performed laparoscopically and in Romania where the share was just 3 %.

 Another common procedure was caesarean section (ICD-9-CM codes 74.0-74.2, 74.4 and 74.99), in other words, the delivery of one or more babies through an incision in a mother’s abdomen and uterus.
-In 2015, this procedure was performed 1.36 million times in the EU (2014 data for Belgium; no data for Greece and the Netherlands; note that data for Portugal and Slovakia only cover in-patients).
-More than 220 thousand caesarean sections were performed in Germany, while just over 200 thousand were performed in the United Kingdom and over 170 thousand in Italy; in France, Poland and Spain there were also more than 100 thousand caesarean sections performed.
-In most of the EU Member States, between 200 and 400 caesarean sections were performed per 100 000 inhabitants, with this procedure more frequent in Ireland, Romania and Cyprus, and less frequent in Estonia, Croatia and Finland.
+In 2016, this procedure was performed 1.32 million times in the EU (2015 data for Czechia; 2014 data for the Netherlands; no data for Greece; note that data for Portugal only cover in-patients).
+A total of 237 thousand caesarean sections were performed in Germany, while 204 thousand were performed in the United Kingdom, between 165 thousand and 147 thousand in Italy, France and Poland and 100 thousand in Spain.
+In most of the EU Member States, between 200 and 400 caesarean sections were performed per 100 000 inhabitants in 2016, with this procedure more frequent in Cyprus, Romania and Ireland, and less frequent in the Netherlands (2014 data) and Finland.

 Increasing and decreasing surgical operations and procedures

-Large increases reported for appendectomies and hysterectomies performed using keyhole surgery
+Large increases reported for appendectomies performed using keyhole surgery

-A selection of surgical operations and procedures which have become more frequent (during the period 2010-2015) is presented in Table 3; four of these concern laparoscopic techniques.
-The most rapid increases were observed for cochlear implantations (implanting an electronic medical device that replaces the function of the damaged inner ear) and laparoscopic hysterectomies.
+A selection of surgical operations and procedures which have become more frequent during recent years is presented in Table 3; four of these concern laparoscopic techniques.
+The most rapid increases were observed for cochlear implantations (implanting an electronic medical device that replaces the function of the damaged inner ear) and laparoscopic appendectomies (keyhole surgery to remove an (infected) appendix).

-Laparoscopic appendectomy (in other words, keyhole surgery to remove the infected appendix) was the most common operation among the five procedures shown in Table 3.
-Among the 18 EU Member States for which data are available for 2010 and 2015, all reported an increase in this procedure, the only exception being Belgium (for the period 2010-2014) where the frequency fell only very slightly.
-Seven Member States reported the frequency of this procedure more than doubling, while a further three — Lithuania, Slovenia and Malta (2012-2015) — reported a trebling of the frequency.
+Laparoscopic appendectomy was the most common operation among the five procedures shown in Table 3.
+Among the 23 EU Member States for which data are available for 2011 and 2016, all reported an increase in this procedure.
+Three Member States — Estonia, Cyprus (both 2013-2016) and Finland — reported the frequency of this procedure more than doubling, while a further three — Lithuania, Slovenia and Malta (2012-2015) — reported a trebling of the frequency.

-17 out of 18 EU Member States for which data are available for 2010 and 2015 reported an increase in the number of laparoscopic hysterectomies (ICD-9-CM (2006) codes 68.31, 68.41, 68.51, 68.61 and 68.71), the exception was Slovenia which reported a slight fall in frequency.
-Four Member States reported the frequency of this procedure more than tripling, with particularly high increases in Romania and Hungary.
+A total of 22 out of 23 EU Member States for which data are available for 2011 and 2016 reported an increase in the number of laparoscopic hysterectomies (ICD-9-CM (2006) codes 68.31, 68.41, 68.51, 68.61 and 68.71); the exception was Slovenia which reported a fall in frequency.
+Four Member States reported the frequency of this procedure more than doubling, while in Romania it tripled and in Hungary it quadrupled.

-The frequency of laparoscopic colectomy (part of ICD-9-CM codes 45.7-45.8), in other words, keyhole surgery to remove part of the large intestine, increased between 2010 and 2015 in all 10 EU Member States for which data are available except for Romania where this procedure was not conducted and the frequency fell strongly in Portugal (2010-2014) and Croatia (2012-2015).
-The frequency of this operation almost doubled in Denmark and Spain (note there was a change of definition in Spain between 2010 and 2015), and nearly tripled in Sweden.
+The frequency of laparoscopic colectomy (part of ICD-9-CM codes 45.7-45.8), in other words, keyhole surgery to remove part of the large intestine, increased between 2010 and 2015 in 10 of the 13 EU Member States for which data: in Romania this procedure was not conducted and the frequency fell strongly in Portugal (2010-2014) and Croatia (2012-2015).
+The frequency of this operation more than tripled in Sweden between 2010 and 2015.

 Tonsillectomies and hysterectomies, both relatively common procedures, were performed with a decreasing frequency

 The removal of tonsils, a tonsillectomy, is also a relatively common procedure.
-Among 20 EU Member States, the frequency of tonsillectomies fell in 16.
-Small increases were reported by Spain and the United Kingdom (among the largest Member States) while increases over 20 % were reported in Sweden and Cyprus (note that there was a break in series for the latter).
-The sharpest decline in tonsillectomies was in Denmark where the frequency dropped by over 40 %.
+Among 24 EU Member States, the frequency of tonsillectomies fell in 16.
+Small increases were reported by Spain and the United Kingdom (among the largest Member States) while increases over 20 % were reported in Croatia (2012-2016), Cyprus (2012-2016; note that there was a break in series), Sweden and Slovenia.
+The sharpest decline in tonsillectomies was in Germany where the frequency dropped by 34 %.

-A total of 24 EU Member States have data available for the frequency of hysterectomies in 2010 and 2015 (2014 for Belgium).
-Eleven EU Member States reported increases in the frequency of this procedure, peaking at 38 % in Cyprus (2012-2016; note that there is a break in series).
+A total of 26 EU Member States have data available for the frequency of hysterectomies in 2011 and 2016 (other recent years for some Member States).
+Seven Member States reported increases in the frequency of this procedure, peaking at 38 % in Cyprus (2012-2016; note that there is a break in series).
 In the remaining 20 Member States — including all five of the largest Member States — the frequency of hysterectomies decreased, most notably in Denmark.